Skip to content

 Args:

-rainbow (bool, optional): If True, use a rainbow gradient regardless of colors.
-Defaults to False.
+rainbow: If True, generate a rainbow regardless of colors.

 """